March 13, 2019 |9 min read

 Luckily, there's an easy way to prevent your kitten from going down the Norman Bates path.
 The trick?
 Socialization.
 By teaching your kitten how to be a friendly ball of fluff rather than a demon spawn, your cat will be far more likely to enjoy a happy, stress-free life – as will all the other living things in your home.

-Here's all you need to know about how to socialize a kitten so your little fur baby is one of the ones the whole world coos over.
+Here's everything you need to know about socializing a kitten to ensure that your adorable fur baby captures the hearts of many.
 Pretty soon, you'll have #GrumpyCat drooling over your kitten's Instagram stats.

 Technically speaking, socialization is "the process of learning to communicate with and relate to humans, members of the same species, and other animals," say the experts at American Veterinarian.
-Much like the process we humans go through of making our first friend in kindergarten, socializing your kitten gives her to mental and emotional tools she needs to play nice with other creatures.
+Much like the process we humans go through of making our first friend in kindergarten, socializing your kittens gives them mental and emotional tools the need to play nice with other creatures.

-However, if you find your furry soul mate after the 7 week mark, you can still socialize your cat.
-It just may take an older cat a bit longer to come around to the friendly side, depending on her life experiences up to that point.
+However, if you find your furry soul mate after the 7 week mark, you can still socialize your kittens.
+It may take an older cat a bit longer to come around to the friendly side, depending on her life experiences up to that point.

 Cat Litter That Prioritizes Their